 - Always use Two-Factor Authentication.
 If you’re buying and selling on the exchanges, then be sure to enable two-factor authentication and AUTHY is highly suggested over Google Authenticator – even if that is what is recommended.
 Authy will work just the same and should you lose a phone, you can still access Authy accounts from other devices if you activate the multi-device feature – and you can deactivate the feature also.
 When a device is lost, you can simply use another trusted device to access protected accounts _ and click a button to disable the lost one.
 Furthermore, when a new device is purchased, a previously authorized device can be used to instantly authorize the new one.
 Most people have more than one device, so it’s likely you’ll always have an old device on hand to authorize a new one.
 Get a new phone, you can install Authy, verify your identity, and access all your tokens painlessly compared to Google’s solution.
 When you add multiple devices using Google Authenticator, all devices share the same keys, requiring a user to have to go to each service provider, have them generate new keys and re-add them manually.
 Remember, 2FA might be a pain, but if you don’t use it and someone gets your password – your Bitcoin will be gone!
 That will be a lot more painful.

 - Bitcoin.org vs. Bitcoin.com – know the difference.
-Bitcoin was developed/created by Satoshi Nakamoto and in his paper he wrote the offical website of bitcoin – http://Bitcoin.org – which today is an independent open source project that provides basic information to help explain Bitcoin.
-Bitcoin.com is owned by Roger Ver – and is a commercial site often used to spread propaganda designed to push the agenda of this individual.
+Bitcoin was developed/created by Satoshi Nakamoto and in his whitepaper he included the offical website of bitcoin – http://Bitcoin.org – which today is an independent open source project that provides basic information to help explain Bitcoin.
+Bitcoin.com is owned by Roger Ver – and is a commercial site often used to spread propaganda designed to push a fork of Bitcoin named Bitcoin Cash or BCH.

 As a web developer for many years, I have found software and services that are useful and reliable.
 I always research every tool selected – and that means more than reading the descriptions provided by those offering it!
 I’ve often passed on something that looked great by simply searching to see what the Bitcoin community thinks.
 There are developers out there that devote their time to providing useful, real world information and they share it readily.
 All you have to do is make the effort to investigate.

-Bitcoin is still largely unregulated, which means your money isn’t insured and there is often no accountability for exchanges.
+Bitcoin is still largely unregulated, but that is rapidly changing to include accountability for exchanges in the USA.
 So while Bitcoin tech itself remains unhacked, the methods used to collect, buy, sell or store remain as potential attack vectors.
-If that makes you squeamish, then perhaps buying crypto isn’t for you.
+If that makes you squeamish, then perhaps buying bitcoin isn’t for you.
 And there’s a great deal of truth to this meme that’s making the rounds – cryptocurrency is risky!
-The rewards can be astronomical, and so can the drops.
-Don’t risk what you can’t afford to lose, and try to recoup your initial investment so you’re playing with the house’s money.
+The rewards can be astronomical, but so can the drops.
+Don’t risk what you can’t afford to lose.

-The crypto-space offers opportunity like never before for anyone to participate and realize tremendous potential profit.
-However with the value of crypto, especially Bitcoin, hitting all time highs almost daily now – this is no joke!
+The crypto-space offers opportunity like never before for anyone to participate and realize potential profit.
 Educate yourself so that you benefit and avoid pitfalls that could be very costly indeed.

 Note: The info in this post is not meant to be taken as investment advice.
 You should conduct your own research and make decisions based on your findings.
 This information is provided merely for the purpose of discussion and consideration.